IBM/cloudpakfordata-telco-churn-workshop/workshop/pre-work/README.md

 * Give your deployment space a unique name, optional description, then click `Create`.
 You will use this space later when you deploy a machine learning model.

-* Next, we will add a collaborator to the new deployment space, so that assets we deploy can be monitored in the model monitoring lab.
+* Next, we will add a collaborator to the new deployment space, so that assets we deploy can be monitored in the OpenScale model monitoring lab.

 * Click on your new deployment space.